rkulla/pydiction/README.md

 ====
 - If you want to have case-insensitive menu searches, :set ignorecase.
 Otherwise :set noic.
 Or add them to your vimrc.

-- Say you create a custom object, called "S" by doing something like:
+- Say you create a custom object, called `S` by doing something like:

          S = socket.socket(socket.AF_INET, socket.SOCK_STREAM)

-  You can complete dynamic object methods, such as "S.send()", by using Vim 7's omni-completion ftplugin "pythoncomplete.vim" (requires Vim to be compiled with Python support) by doing:
+  You can complete dynamic object methods, such as `S.send()`, by using Vim 7's omni-completion ftplugin "pythoncomplete.vim" (requires Vim to be compiled with Python support) by doing:

         S.s<Ctrl-x><Ctrl-o>

- You must import the module for this to work. (e.g. import socket).
+ You must import the module for this to work. (e.g. `import socket`).
 You may get unexpected results if you use rope.vim, python-mode.vim, autocomplpop.vim, supertab.vim or other completion or python plugins.
 Try disabling them individually to find out the culprit.

  I was able to get it to work with python-mode by deleting the line: